Have you ever run out of ideas for your next blog post?

 For example on my mind map ‘auto responder sequences’ is actually a sub-topic of ‘email marketing’.

 But don’t worry about that – all we are interested in a list of standalone topics that could be the subject of a blog post.

-Another technique for coming up with more topics within your niche is to type in a topic you’ve already identified and visit the first 2 or 3 sites that come up in the search results.
+Another technique for coming up with more topics within your niche is to do a search in Google on a topic you’ve already identified, followed by the term 'definitive guide'.

 - ad monitoring